datarootsio/cheek/README.md

     cron: "* * * * *"
 ```

 Webhooks are a generic way to push notifications to a plethora of tools.
-There is a generic way to do this via the `notify_webhook` option or a Slack-compatible one via `notify_slack_webhook`.
+There is a generic way to do this via the `notify_webhook` option or a Slack-compatible one via `notify_slack_webhook` or a Discord-compatible one via `notify_discord_webhook`.

 The `notify_webhook` sends a JSON payload to your webhook url with the following structure: